 On the other hand, the contributions you make to Roth 401(k)s or Roth IRAs are made with after-tax income, so you don’t get any tax advantages upfront.
 Instead, the money you contribute grows tax-free and isn’t subject to taxation upon withdrawal.

-In contrast to traditional accounts which favor those who are currently earning more than they will in the future, Roth accounts could be a better option if you expect to be in a higher tax bracket during retirement.
+Unlike traditional accounts which favor those who are currently earning more than they will in the future, Roth accounts could be a better option if you expect to be in a higher tax bracket during retirement.
 Of course, it isn’t always easy to predict your future income, nor what tax brackets will be when you retire.